Beginner’s Guide to Driving the Florida Keys Highway

 The Florida Keys Highway is one of the most iconic road trips in the United States, and hands down one of the most fun to drive!
 Known as the Overseas Highway, this 113-mile stretch of U.S. Route 1 hops across a chain of tropical islands, linking mainland Florida to Key West with a mix of jaw-dropping views, beach-town charm, and plenty of key lime pie.

 Whether you’re planning your first visit or daydreaming about an island-hopping escape, this beginner’s guide breaks down everything you need to know.
-From the best time to go to where to stop and what to see, we’ve got you covered.
+From the best time to go to where to stop and what to see, we’ve got you covered!

-What Is the Florida Keys Highway?
+What is the Florida Keys Highway?

 The Overseas Highway is the southernmost portion of U.S. Route 1, running from Miami to Key West across a chain of islands known as the Florida Keys.
 It stretches about 113 miles and crosses 42 bridges, including the famous Seven Mile Bridge near Marathon.

-Sea Turtle Hospital, Marathon
+Sea Turtle Hospital in Marathon

 This trip is perfect for: